-Four different vaccines are currently in use in Germany.
+Five different vaccines are currently in use in Germany.
 They are all scientifically well researched and safe.
 When you are fully vaccinated, these vaccines are highly effective and provide good protection against getting seriously ill with a COVID-19 infection.

 - Age five and over – the Permanent Vaccination Commission recommends this vaccine without any restrictions.